Creating a New Program

 - Lastly, click +Add Applicant Instructions to provide special instructions for your applicants regarding media uploads.
 For example, if you only want a certain type of project, indicate that here.
 It is not necessary to include technical information, as this type of instruction is already included.

 The Attachments area provides a place to request that applicants upload a document separate from what they've uploaded in your Forms or Media sections.
-The primary reason for using this section is for visual emphasis, since it will be listed as its own step in the application process.
+The primary reason for using this section is for visual emphasis since it will be listed as its own step in the application process.
+Attachments are limited to 10 MB in size.

 To include a request for attachments: